 For anyone moving to Greater Boston, the distinction between the different suburbs can be confusing, especially if you have not lived here.
-There are subtle differences between Lexington and Winchester which are simply impossible to understand without insider knowledge.
+There are subtle differences between Cambridge, Waltham, Burlington and Lexington which are simply impossible to understand without insider knowledge.
 So, if this is the mystery that you are trying to unravel, you have come to the right place.
-Welcome!
-This site will ALWAYS be free but if you like it, please consider making a donation to The Dana Farber Cancer Institute or The Juvenile Diabetes Research Foundation.
+If you like this site please consider making a donation to The Dana Farber Cancer Institute or The Juvenile Diabetes Research Foundation.

 Boston is reached by highway from the west through I-90 the Massachusetts Turnpike, and from New Hampshire by I-93.
 All other automobile visitors come in through I-95 which enters from NY.

-By plane, Boston Logan International Airport (BOS) is one of the nations largest and a focus city for American Airlines, US Airways and JetBlue.
+By air , Boston Logan International Airport (BOS) is one of the nations largest, now finally a hub for jetBlue as well as a focus city for Delta and American.
 For more in depth information about the airport, click here.

 Bostons outer limits are also accessed by smaller airports, Manchester-Boston Airport (MHT) in Manchester NH and TF Green Airport (PVD) in Warwick (Providence) Rhode Island.
 These airports pale in comparison to Logan's size and options, but those trying to reach the suburbs can sometimes find less expensive direct flights, with shorter drive times and much much cheaper and quicker parking and access.
-Parking at Logan Airport costs about $25/day whereas you can pay as little as $10/day in Manchester.
-Logan does have several off site parking options such as PREFLIGHT, PARK & FLY and PAULS PARKING as well as their own new ECONOMY PARKING GARAGE.
+Parking at Logan Airport costs a whopping $35/day whereas you can pay as little as $10/day in Manchester.
+Logan does have several off site parking options such as PREFLIGHT as well as their own new ECONOMY PARKING GARAGE (which is now as expensive as Central Parking once was).
 Do not expect these to save you any time or efficiency.
 They can add 30 minutes to your trip but will save you quite a bit of parking money.
-Copyright Mark Snyder Lexington MA

-Unlike virtually all other cities in the US except Los Angeles, the population of Boston's suburbs far eclipses the population of the city limits and the suburbs are not affiliated in any way with the City of Boston (other than being nearby).
-The city itself houses barely 600,000 people, yet the metro area contains almost 5 million.
-For this reason, people moving to Boston (unless they are just wanting to move to the downtown city) have such a dizzying array of choices, that its almost impossible to decide where to live unless you really have the kind of local 'feel' that I do.
+People moving to the Boston area (unless they are just wanting to move to the downtown city) have such a dizzying array of choices, that its almost impossible to decide where to live unless you really have the kind of local 'feel' that I do.
 This list keeps growing and the explanations are broad stroke, but they can start you on your way to narrowing the choices.
 Once you've read these over, take a look at my BEST BETS choices to see some popular choices for different sets of town criteria but please don't conclude that these should be your you final choice.
 Each town has its own unique offerings and there are many possible matches for you to consider.

-Belmont - Belmont has a significant Armenian population so if you are Armenian then you will love it here (or in Watertown) but unlike Watertown, which is primarily blue collar or young urban, Belmont can be quite affluent containing a substantial sized upper middle class.
+Belmont - Belmont has a significant Armenian population so if you are Armenian then you will love it here (or in Watertown) but unlike Watertown, which is primarily blue collar or young urban, Belmont is quite affluent containing a substantial sized upper middle class.
 Some of Belmont's neighborhoods contain some of Greater Boston's choicest real estate, with Belmont Hill being the crown jewel.
 Belmont has a good school system and complex town politics.
-It is the home of Mitt Romney among other well known politicians and celebrities and while Belmont feels a bit like a city with a mayor and lots of big town services, the reality is that it is a bedroom community.
-Belmont is now home to the controversial Boston Temple (Mormon), an enormous building and campus, sitting on one of Belmont's highest hilltops and overlooking Boston.
+It is the former home of Mitt Romney among other well known politicians and celebrities and while Belmont feels a bit like a city with a mayor and lots of big town services, the reality is that it is a bedroom community.
+Belmont is now home to the Boston Temple (Mormon), an enormous building and campus, sitting on one of Belmont's highest hilltops and overlooking Boston.
 Belmont is a dry town, but certain restaurants have obtained special liquor licenses and its downtown is quite nice, with a wide variety of restaurants and shops.
 Belmont is very close to Cambridge, so it is ideal if you are spending alot of time in or near town.
+Some people say that it has alot of transplants, thanks to proximity to MIT and Harvard and the good schools.
 However, it is deeply inside the 128 belt which might not appeal to those who are regularly traveling the outer or belt highways.
 Belmont has repaired some of its horrendous roads over the past few years but, like neighbors Watertown and Cambridge still has many roads needing repair including the major commercial artery of Trapelo Road which is riddled with massive potholes throughout Belmont.
 RESTAURANT TIPS: Il Casale is highly rated and authentically Italian, with a lively bar and restaurant atmosphere.
-Kashish for Indian and Stone Hearth for Pizza.
+The new Wellington is also very good and more casual.
 AIRPORT: 20 min / 35 min

 Cambridge - Who hasn't heard of Cambridge?
 From Harvard University and MIT, to the Cambridgeside Galleria, to Harvard Square to Grendels Den, Cambridge is a happening place.
 Across the river from Boston and with a waterfront which is actually more impressive and more accessible than Boston's, Cambridge has a big city urban feel that is more diverse and eclectic than Boston proper, as well as more livable for all but the true Back Bay urban dweller.
 Cambridge has experienced many resurgences in several neighborhoods, the most notable of course if Central Square.
 It is very modern, yet with an earthy Bohemian side especially in the area between Harvard and Central Squares.
 Cambridge has several top notch private schools such as Shady Hill and Buckingham Brown and Nichols and many families live in Cambridge in spite of it having problems typical of any big city.
 Cambridge has its own subway line, the Red Line, which runs from its outskirts at Alewife, through the big squares and then finally into Boston itself.
 Cambridge is full of art museums, unique restaurants, big and small box stores, and residents from all over the world.
 Its proximity to Universities, mean Cambridge has a fair number of foreigners, who are visiting professors, giving it a very intellectual feel.
 The truth is that if you like city, Cambridge has something for everyone.
 However, what it does NOT have, is the big skyscraper feel of Boston and the fashionable feel of Newbury Street shopping.
 Cambridge is Birkenstock and dreadlocks rather than high heels, and the only tuxes you will see are probably worn at Harvard functions.
-RESTAURANT TIPS: Tons of great places.
+Beware that Cambridge roads are in very bad condition and so driving should be limited to the outer parts of Cambridge.
+If you are visiting the city, leave the car and walk or take the T. RESTAURANT TIPS: Tons of great places.
 Salts, Henrietta's Table, Bambara, Rialto, East Coast Grille and many many more.
 AIRPORT: 15 min / 20 min.

 Chestnut Hill - What exactly is Chestnut Hill?
 Chestnut Hill is an affluent unincorporated suburban village.
 While Chestnut Hill has its own zip code, it lies within the borders of three different municipalities: Boston, Newton and Brookline.
 Children living in Chestnut Hill attend school in one of these cities (or towns) therefore.
 Chestnut Hill is best known for the Chestnut Hill Mall and the Atrium Mall across the street.
 Both overlook the busy Route 9 corridor.
 Chestnut Hill is also the home of Boston College.
 There are several fine restaurant outposts in Chestnut Hill including the MET BAR, The Capital Grille and Aquitaine.
 Each of these has an original restaurant location elsewhere, yet all three (and many more) Chestnut Hill restaurants are always busy and active, especially among affluent locals and divorcees.
 AIRPORT: 20 min / 30 min Mark Snyder